OPM/ResInsight-UserDocumentation/content/plot-window/ObjectiveFunctions.md

 ![]({{< relref "" >}}images/plot-window/ObjectiveFunctionsCustomFunction.png)

-Composing an objective function by adding a new weighted function is performed by invoking the context menu on the custom objective function and using the property editor.
+Adding a new weighted function expression to an existing objective function is performed by invoking the context menu as shown below.

 ![]({{< relref "" >}}images/plot-window/ObjectiveFunctionsWeightsNaming.png)